Website icon Xpert.Digital

 • 🏭 Applications of AI in industry

-• 🔍 The influence of foundation models on research
+• 🔍 The influence of Foundation models on research

-• 🛡 Security and explainability in AI
+• 🛡 Safety and explainability in AI

 #️⃣ Hashtags: #ArtificialIntelligence #LargeLanguageModels #FoundationModels #MachineLearning #Multimodality

-📌 Other suitable topics
+📌 More related topics

-Out of the Red Ocean of artificial intelligence, into the Blue Ocean of specialization and the unique selling points of transparency, data protection and data security - Image: Xpert.Digital
+Out of the red ocean of artificial intelligence, into the blue ocean of specialization and the unique selling points of transparency, data protection and data security – Image: Xpert.Digital

-More about it here:
+More information here:

-We are there for you - advice - planning - implementation - project management
+We are here for you - Consulting - Planning - Implementation - Project Management

-☑️ Industry expert, here with his own Xpert.Digital industry hub with over 2,500 specialist articles
+☑️ Industry expert, here with his own Xpert.Digital industry hub featuring over 2,500 specialist articles

 Konrad Wolfenstein